yasin-peker/Continuous-Cuffless-Monitoring-of-Arterial-Blood-Pressure-Via-Graphene-Bioimpedance-Tattoos/README.md

 You can access the original research paper here: [Continuous cuffless monitoring of arterial blood pressure via graphene bioimpedance tattoos](https://www.nature.com/articles/s41565-022-01145-w).

+The dataset used in this project was obtained from [PhysioNet](https://physionet.org/), specifically the **"Continuous Cuffless Monitoring of Arterial Blood Pressure via Graphene Bioimpedance Tattoos"**, version 1.0.0.
+This dataset includes synchronized bioimpedance, photoplethysmography, and blood pressure recordings, which were instrumental in training and validating our machine learning models.
+You can access the dataset here: [Graphene Bioimpedance Arterial Blood Pressure Dataset](https://physionet.org/content/bp-graphene-bioimpedance/1.0.0/).

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.